University of St. Thomas Campus Sustainability Fund

 The CSF will be funded from revenue equal to the market value of what GHG offsets are needed to complete any shortfall in our annual goal of a 4% reduction of GHG emissions.
 For the past two years, UST has achieved that goal.
 As long as we are achieving our goal of a 4% reduction, $50,000 annually is being donated to the fund from the UST Physical Plant.
 Once a year, applications are received by the CSF evaluation committee from students, faculty, and staff for funding of mission-based offsets.

 Applications to the CSF fund are accepted in the spring, for projects to begin any time after the start of the next fiscal year (July 1).
 If all the funds are not allocated to projects submitted by this deadline, a second round of applications will be accepted in October.
-Since all available CSF funds were not awarded last spring, there will be a fall application date of Friday, October 11, 2013.
+[The 14-15 CSF funds were all allocated in first round of applications]

 The CSF evaluation committee will evaluate and rank the submissions according to the following criteria: